redis/redis-doc/topics/rediscli.md

 There are two ways you can use `redis-cli` in order to get the input from other commands (from the standard input, basically).
-One is to use as last argument as the payload we read from *stdin*.
+One is to use as last argument the payload we read from *stdin*.
 For example, in order to set a Redis key to the content of the file `/etc/services` if my computer, I can use the `-x`
 option: